-Greenhouse Gas Emissions Hazards & Hazardous Mate erials Hydrolog gy/Water Qu ality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreati on Transportation/Traffic Utilities/Service Systems Energy a and Mineral I Resources 1.
+Greenhouse Gas Emissions Hazards & Hazardous Mat erials ☐ Hydrology/Water Qualit Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation/Traffic Utilities/Service Systems Energy and Mineral Resource 1.
 AESTHETICS.
-Would the p roje ct: Is sues Potentially Significant Impact S ess Than ignificant With ditigation corporated Less Than Significant Impact No Impact a) Have a substantial adverse ef fect c on a scenic vista? $\square$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? Ø c) Substantially degrade the exist of the site and its surroundings visual character or quality d) Create a new source of substandversely affect day or nightting Ø are thr sta sc red 30 a-d) Scenic quality is a Tahoe Regional Planning Agency (TRPA) Threshold program area, and the 1987 Regional Plan (TRPA 1986) includes three numerical scenic threshold standards that are used to maintain scenic quality in the Tahoe basin.
+Would the p oroje ct: Is sues Potentially Significant Impact S ess Than ignificant With ditigation corporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? \square b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substa adversely affect day or nighttin a-d) Scenic quality is a Tahoe Regional Planning Agency (TRPA) Threshold program area, and the 1987 Regional Plan (TRPA 1986) includes three numerical scenic threshold standards that are used to maintain scenic quality in the Tahoe basin.
 These standards are based on scenic units or use areas and apply to travel route ratings, scenic-quality ratings, and scenic quality of visual resources as seen from major public recreation areas and designated bicycle trails.
 The TRPA Code of Ordinances, Chapter 30 (Design Standards) requires that all projects and activities do not degrade the scenic quality thresholds.

-${\bf 2.\ AGRICULTURAL\ AND\ FOREST\ RESOURCES.\ Would\ the\ project:}$
+2. AGRICULTURAL AND FOREST RESOURCES.
+Would the project:

 Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping & Monitoring Program of the California Resources Agency, to non- agricultural uses?
-V b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\overline{\mathbf{V}}$ c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined by Public Resources Code section 4526)? $\square$ d) Result in the loss of forest land or conversion of forest land to non-forest use? $\square$
+V b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined by Public Resources Code section 4526)?
+V d) Result in the loss of forest land or conversion of forest land to non-forest use? $\overline{\checkmark}$